ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

 ## T-SQL Programming Style
+SQL Server TSQL Coding Conventions, Best Practices, and Programming Guidelines

 ### General programming style
  - Delimiters: spaces (not tabs)
- - No square brackets [] are allowed in object names and alias, use only symbols [A-z] and numeric [0-9]
+ - No square brackets [] are allowed in object names and alias, use only Latin symbols [A-z] and numeric [0-9]
- - All finished expressions should have ; at the end
+ - All finished expressions should have `;` at the end
  - All scripts should end with `GO` and line break
- - The first argument in SELECT expression should be on the same line with it: `SELECT LastName ...`
+ - The first argument in SELECT expression should be on the same line with it: `SELECT LastName`
  - Arguments are divided by line breaks, commas should be placed before an argument:

    ```sql